Online Data Augmentation for Forecasting with Deep Learning: Background

-We formalize \texttt{OnDAT} using a particular data augmentation technique based on seasonal decomposition using STL (Seasonal and Trend decomposition using LOESS) \cite{cleveland1990stl} and MBB \cite{lahiri2013resampling}, following Bergmeir et al. \cite{bergmeir2016bagging}.
-The idea is to extract the remainder component of a given univariate time series, and resample it using a bootstrapped-based technique.
-The resampled remainder is then combined back with the other components, leading to a bootstrapped version of the original series.
-This approach has been shown to improve forecasting performance both in terms of apriori data augmentation \cite{bandara2021improving} as well as bagging forecasting models \cite{bergmeir2016bagging}.
+Scaling \cite{wen2020time} is another time series transformation technique that creates synthetic samples by multiplying each observation by a random factor drawn from a normal distribution centered at 1.0, specifically $\mathcal{N}(1, \sigma^2)$.
+Scaling affects the magnitude of the time series -- a factor below 1 decreases amplitude while a factor above 1 increases it.

-We follow the particular approach by Bergmeir et al. \cite{bergmeir2016bagging} to create synthetic time series.
-The process, which we illustrate in Figure \ref{fig:odam_da_wf}, is carried out as follows for a given univariate time series: \begin{enumerate} \item First, we stabilize the variance of the time series by taking the logarithm transformation.
-The logarithm ensures that the time series seasonal decomposition is additive \cite{hyndman2018forecasting}.
+Time warping \cite{rashid2019window} is a technique that distorts the time variable of times series to create synthetic samples.
+The method works by scaling knot points along the time axis using random factors sampled from a $\mathcal{N}(1, \sigma^2)$, thus creating a smooth warping function using cubic splines.
+Then, the time series is resampled based on these distortions.
+In an activity recognition task, Rashid and Louis \cite{rashid2019window} show that time warping improves the performance of several machine learning models, including neural networks.

-\item Then, we decompose the log-transformed time series into trend, seasonal, and remainder components using STL \cite{cleveland1990stl}, a state-of-the-art method for seasonal decomposition.
-This stage is important to handle non-stationary time series.
+Magnitude warping \cite{iwana2021empirical} is similar to time warping but applied directly to the values of the time series.
+The idea is to apply distortions on a cubic spline to the values of time series.
+Magnitude warping is also related to scaling.
+The main difference is that scaling produces local changes that can vary abruptly between consecutive observations, while the changes produced by magnitude warping are smooth due to the spline interpolation.

-\item The remainder (stationary) component is resampled using MBB \cite{kunsch1989jackknife}.
-MBB is a variation of the bootstrapping technique \cite{efron1992bootstrap} that is tailored for time-dependent data.
-Essentially, the remainder series is split into contiguous subsets (blocks) based on a sliding window of size $l$.
-We set $l$ equal to the seasonal period for capturing a full seasonal cycle, for example $l=12$ for monthly time series.
-This process leads to $t-l-1$ overlapping blocks, where $t$ is the size of the time series.
-Then, we apply bootstrapping and randomly draw (with replacement) blocks until we reach $t$ observations.
-This process results in a bootstrap version of the remainder component.
+Jittering, scaling, time warping, and magnitude warping are data generation methods based on applying transformation to the original samples.
+There are several techniques that aims to mix the patterns of one or more time series to generate new ones.
+One of these techniques is moving blocks bootstrapping (MBB) \cite{lahiri2013resampling} coupled with seasonal decomposition \cite{cleveland1990stl}.
+Following Bergmeir et al. \cite{bergmeir2016bagging}, the idea is to extract the remainder component of a given log-transformed univariate time series, and resample it using MBB.
+The resampled remainder is then combined back with the other components, leading to a bootstrapped version of the original series (c.f.
+Figure \ref{fig:mbb_workflow}).
+This approach has been shown to improve forecasting performance both in terms of offline data augmentation \cite{bandara2021improving} as well as bagging forecasting models \cite{bergmeir2016bagging}.